AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ## Bugs/Defects

-The audio was meant to go out on a te laptop speakers via bluetooth, but, alas, after numerous attempts I failed.
-Therefore, a tester/user will have the plug in wired headset into the raspberry pi to be able to listen to the audio.
+The audio was meant to go out on a the laptop speakers via bluetooth, but, alas, after numerous attempts I failed.
+Therefore, a tester/user will have to plug in wired headset into the raspberry pi to be able to listen to the audio.

 ## Contact info